odkr/lpassh-add/MANUAL.md

   - 69
     Any other error.
   - 70
-    A bug.
+    Bug.
   - \> 128
     Terminated by a signal.
   - Other non-zero status
-    An unexpected error.
+    Unexpected error.

-**lpassh-add** may exit with other statuses on some systems (e.g., Solaris) or when run by some shells (e.g., **zsh**).
+**lpassh-add** may exit with other statuses on some systems or when run by some shells (e.g., **zsh**).
 However, you can safely assume that 0 indicates success and non-zero failure.

 # CAVEATS